Jbleezy/BO1-Reimagined/README.md

 * Fix fx inside top of Wunderwaffe on COTD
 * Make total timer and round timer text line up update whenever itself or the timer changes
 * Add game_mod as a submodule on github
-* Freeze Gun: make zombies crumple away instantly if they dropped a powerup
 * Check if zombies eyes fx should be deleting on death
 * Get WaW weapon files of classic map weapons working
 * Get animator to make correct anims for classic map weapons